mehulagg/gitlab/doc/user/analytics/index.md

 When we describe GitLab analytics, we use the following terms:

 - **Cycle time:** The duration of only the execution work alone.
 Often displayed in combination with "lead time," which is longer.
-GitLab measures from issue first merge request creation to issue close.
-This approach under-estimates lead time because merge request creation is always later than commit time.
+GitLab measures cycle time from issue first merge request creation to issue close.
+This approach underestimates lead time because merge request creation is always later than commit time.
 GitLab displays cycle time in [group-level Value Stream Analytics](../group/value_stream_analytics/index.md).
 - **DORA (DevOps Research and Assessment)** ["Four Keys"](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance):
   - **Speed/Velocity**